-The Company's sensitivity to foreign currency has decreased in the current period mainly due to combine effect of decrease of foreign trade receivables and decrease of borrowings and trade payables.
+The Company's sensitivity to foreign currency has decreased in the current period mainly due to combine effect of decrease of foreign trade receivables and decrease of borrowings.

 Interest rate risk

 The Company is exposed to interest risk arising from variable interest rate on borrowings.